Information for test-takers

-The University of Akron Developed English Proficiency Test, the U-ADEPT, evaluates your oral English skills.
-Developed and administered by the English Language Institute (ELI), the U-ADEPT is a direct and interactive measure of speaking performance.
+The U-ADEPT, evaluates your oral English skills.
+Developed and administered by the ELI, the U-ADEPT is a direct and interactive measure of speaking performance.

 When you arrive in 302 Olin Hall for the test, you will meet the two test raters.
 They will ask you to fill out some paper work, they will check your registration form and your photo ID, and they will set up the audio recording equipment for use during the test.
 Then the test will begin.